 Down syndrome is a genetic condition that occurs when an error in cell division results in an extra chromosome 21.
 It can affect a person’s cognitive ability and physical growth, and there may be a higher risk of some health problems.

-Down syndrome can affect a person’s cognitive ability and physical growth, cause mild to moderate developmental issues, and present a higher risk of some health problems.
+Down syndrome can affect a person’s cognitive ability and physical growth, cause varying developmental differences, and present a higher risk of some health problems.

-Using a series of screenings and tests, healthcare professionals can detect Down syndrome before or after birth.
+Healthcare professionals can use a series of screenings and tests to detect Down syndrome before or after birth.

 Fast facts on Down syndrome

-- Women older than 35 are more likely to give birth to a child with Down syndrome.
+- Mothers older than 35 are more likely to give birth to a child with Down syndrome.